Aritra-Basak/Aritra-Basak/README.md

 <h1 align="center"> Hi there, I'm Aritra Basak </h1>
 <h2 align="center">I'm a Student, Coder, Developer and a Designer!!</h2>
 <h3 align='center'>{More precisely}</h3>
 <h2> Seasoned and independent Web Developer, blending the art of design with programming skills to deliver an immersive and engaging user experience through efficient website development.
 A self-taught Java Programmer with a 5-Star HackerRank Rating.
-A Spring Developer with a passion for crafting efficient and robust code for scalable applications.
+A Spring Developer passionate about crafting efficient and robust code for scalable applications.
 A firm believer in learning through experience.
 Currently an Intern in EY as a Full Stack Java Dev.
 </h2>

 - 🌱 I’m currently learning everything 🤣
-- 🥅 Goal:To become a professional Software Developer.
+- 🥅 Goal: To become a professional Software Developer.
 - ⚡ I'm always looking for a better version of myself.
-- 💻 Intern in EY .
+- 💻 Full Stack Java Developer in EY .
 - 👯 Fun fact: I love to hang out with friends and play games at free time.

 <br>